 In 2005, an assessment of San Francisco public housing indicated that the San Francisco Housing Authority (SFHA) needed to invest at least $267 million to repair and renovate its housing sites.
 The SFHA, San Francisco elected officials and community leaders concluded that unless the City developed its own solutions to the public housing crisis, living conditions in public housing would continue to worsen.
 In 2006, then-Mayor Newsom and then-District-10 Supervisor Sophie Maxwell convened a diverse, broad-based task force to develop a set of principles that would become and guide the HOPE SF Initiative.
 Appointees to this task force included public housing residents, affordable housing advocates, community-based organizations and business owners.
 More information about HOPE SF can be found here and here: http://hope-sf.org/.
 And click HERE to read an excerpt from the HOPE SF Task Force recommendations to the Board of Supervisors.

 Potrero Terrace and Annex consists of about 60 buildings over 38 acres (including streets).
-When built, “benches” were cut out of the steep slopes following the natural topography and buildings placed on the benches to reduce the cost of soil cut and fill.
+When built in the 1940’s and 50’s, “benches” were cut out of the steep slopes following the natural topography and buildings placed on the benches to reduce the cost of soil cut and fill.
 While this created efficiencies at the time, the resulting street configuration represents a radical departure from the typical San Francisco grid and ensured that these developments would be physically and socially isolated from the rest of Potrero Hill.

 Demolishing and rebuilding Potrero Terrace and Annex will achieve a number of very important goals.